 View more information about Otago's graduate attributes.

 - Learning Outcomes

-- use The Jewish Study Bible intelligently to understand the Hebrew Bible in its geographical, historical, and cultural contexts
+- be able to use The Jewish Study Bible intelligently to understand the Hebrew Bible in its geographical, historical, and cultural contexts

 - summarize scholarly arguments about the meaning of particular biblical texts, and to offer their own interpretation